oscafrica/awesome-open-source/README.md

    - [goodfirstissue.com](https://goodfirstissues.com/) -  A site made for new contributors to find great Open Source projects, discover issues and repositories with good first issue and help wanted labels.
    - [Up For Grabs](https://up-for-grabs.net/) - This is a list of projects which have curated tasks specifically for new contributors.
 These are a great way to get started with a project, or to help share the load of working on open source projects.
    - [First Contributions](https://firstcontributions.github.io/) - A hands-on tutorial that walks you through contributions workflow on GitHub.
 It help beginners to contribute to open source projects.
+   - [Contributor Ninja](https://contributor.ninja/) - A platform to find issues in several languages to fix on GitHub.
+   - [Gauger](https://gauger.io/contrib) - With this site, you can find beginner friendly open source projects to work on.
+   - [24 Pull Requests](https://24pullrequests.com/) - 24 Pull Requests' goal is to encourage contribution to open source projects during December.
+The site suggests open projects, highlights tickets that are good for new contributors, provides guides for contributing and promotes good contributions submitted each day.

 </details>